jorge-ramirez-upm/RepTate/docs/source/manual/Applications/LAOS/general.rst

 ``omega`` and ``gamma`` are also required; ``omega`` is used when the view needs the strain-rate or harmonic frequencies.

+This application is inspired by the software `MITlaos <https://web.mit.edu/nnf/research/phenomena/mit_laos.html>`_.

 ----------
 Data Files